f4exb/sdrangel/plugins/channelrx/demoddsd/readme.md

 <h4>A.9: Squelch time gate</h4>

 Number of milliseconds following squelch gate opening after which the signal is declared open.
-There is a delay line for the samples so samples applied to the decoder actually start at the beginning of the gate period not loosing any samples.
+There is a delay line for the samples so samples applied to the decoder actually start at the beginning of the gate period not losing any samples.
 0 means squelch is declared open with no delay.

 <h4>A.10: High-pass filter for audio</h4>